 Use your air fryer often?
 I recommend keeping a healthy & inexpensive cooking spray handy.
 It works great for getting excellent results for crunch foods – especially those like french fries, tater tots, and cheese sticks.

 Like I mentioned above, using cooking spray is a great idea.
-It’s not required for cooking crunchy shrimp (they’ll still be crunchy and tasty!) but is great for helping them brown and crisp a bit more.
+It’s not required for cooking crunchy shrimp (they’ll still be crunchy and tasty!) but it’s great for helping them brown and crisp a bit more.

 The same is true not only for frozen shrimp but also chicken wings, tater tots, french fries, and many other great foods you’ll want to cook in your air fryer.
 It’s a tip I picked up from my Cuisinart air fryer & toaster oven owner’s manual.

 You don’t need much, and if you’re like me you love to get the best for your cooking effort so it’s a great idea to keep some ready.